Bicycling along Lake Michigan

 Just over the city's border with Shorewood, I rejoined the Oak Leaf Trail in Lake Park and swooped down to the lakefront, watching a freighter on the lake as I rode back to the art museum and downtown.

-The next day, I went to the visitors center to beg for a bike map and found out the Oak Leaf Trail actually has 48 miles of paved off-road paths, 31 miles of parkway drives and 27 miles of connecting streets that eventually will be converted to off-road paths.
+The next day, I went to the visitors center to beg for a bike map and found out the Oak Leaf Trail actually is a giant network of routes, with 100 miles of off-road trail on eight branch lines that also link to other city, county and state trails.

 Like Minneapolis' Grand Rounds, the trail circles the city on parkways, following Lake Michigan and the Milwaukee, Menomonee and Root rivers; on its north edge, it connects to the Interurban Trail.